 For all knives including cooking knives, never put them in the dishwasher.
 The jiggling will dull the edge and the very hot water will bleach and otherwise degrade the handle material.
 Believe me, you will regret it.

 There is a difference between sharpening and honing.
 The blade will not need sharpening very often.
 For example, I sharpen my cooks knives twice or three times a year and that’s after daily use.
 Sharpening is where metal is removed to re-establish bevels on the edge.
 What I do recommend however is that you hone the knife before each session or during a session if you think it’s become dull.
 This involves four or five light strokes on either a steel or a strop.
 If using a steel, swipe the blade cutting edge first.
 If you’re using a strop, drag the knife spine first along the leather.
 With either steeling or stropping, don’t use much pressure.
-If you want to learn more about sharpening I recommend you get a copy of The Razor Edge Book of Sharpening by John Juranitch or if you are after some great technical reading on the subject of sharpening then visit www.Knifegrinders.com.au
+If you want to learn more about sharpening I recommend you read The Razor Edge Book of Sharpening by John Juranitch, (which is now in the public domain at that link) or if you are after some great technical reading on the subject of sharpening then visit www.Knifegrinders.com.au

 THE HANDLE .
 If the handle is wood, this is a natural material and therefore will benefit from some TLC.
 I strongly recommend you go onto EBay and get yourself a 65ml pot of Renaissance Wax.
 Should cost around $30 plus post.
 This is a wonderful product that you can use as often as you think it is required.
 To apply, wipe a finger tip across the wax and then smear that onto the wood.
 Wait half a minute for it to frost over and then rub it off vigorously with paper kitchen towel or similar till the gloss is re-established.
 Try not to cut your fingers off while doing this as that will ruin your day.
 You can use the wax whenever you think the wood needs it however remember that for each application, less is more.
 If the handle is a man made material, then care is simple, avoid excessive heat such as fire, ovens, etc. This is generally their only weakness.